 |The construction industry relies heavily on natural resources, which will be depleted when consumption goes faster than the natural supplement.
 Climate-related risks such as global warming cause more frequently occurring extreme weather conditions, such as storms, heat waves, droughts, heavy rainfall with flooding and heavy snowfall.||Failure to deliver sustainable construction processes and (new) sustainable solutions could disrupt BAM’s position related to clients and supply chain partners and lead to reduced revenue and higher costs.||BAM has covered sustainability in its governance (corporate team and operating company teams), strategy (ambition to achieve a net positive result), project portfolio (reduce the impact of BAM on resource use in cooperation with partners in the supply chain and clients to explore circular economic business models), risk management (identify and manage potential risks and opportunities) and metrics (target as part of our strategic agenda).
 BAM reports on the Task Force on Climate-related Financial Disclosures (TCFD) guidelines through its yearly CDP climate response, which is publicly available on the CDP website.|

-Some risks and uncertainties related to the nature and complexity of the business environment, but also opportunities had an impact on BAM in 2020.
-The major events are given in this section.
+Some risks and uncertainties related to the nature and complexity of the business environment, but also opportunities had an impact on BAM in 2021.
+The major events are covered in this section.

 Asymmetric risk-reward balance